Gravitational Positivity for Phenomenologists: Dark Gauge Boson in the Swampland: Gravitational Positivity Bounds

 Let us consider two-to-two scattering amplitudes of massive spin-1 particles with mass $m_V$.
 The kinematic singularity is the singularity of the scattering amplitude $\mathcal{M}$ from the pole $s=4 m_V^2$ of the scattering angle $\theta$ as in

 The kinematic singularity disappears in the forward limit $t \to 0$ if the scattering amplitude does not contain the massless $t$-pole.
 However, in our setup, the kinematic singularity appears from $t$-channel graviton exchange diagrams.
-We can deal with this singularity by defining a kinematic singularity-free amplitude to be \cite{deRham:2017zjm} (see also \cite{Wang:1966zza,Cohen-Tannoudji:1968lnm}):
+We can deal with this singularity by defining a kinematic singularity-free amplitude to be \cite{deRham:2017zjm} (see also \cite{Wang:1966zza,Cohen-Tannoudji:1968lnm}):\footnote{ Although the $s^2$ factor is not necessary to cancel the kinematic singularity, it simplifies the subsequent expressions by retaining $s \leftrightarrow u$ crossing symmetry in $t \to 0$ limit. }

 We can then derive the positivity bound by essentially the same arguments, as long as we replace the amplitude $\mathcal{M}$ by $ \widetilde{\mathcal{M}}$.
 In practice, this is the same as ignoring the contribution of kinematic singularity to the $t$-channel graviton exchange diagrams.